xythobuz/Volcano-Remote/README.md

     git clone https://github.com/raspberrypi/picoprobe.git
     cd picoprobe

     git submodule update --init
     mkdir build
     cd build

     PICO_SDK_PATH=../../../pico-sdk cmake ..
     make -j4

+    cd ../.. # back to build_debug directory from before

 And flash the resulting `picoprobe.uf2` to your probe.
 Connect `GP2` of the probe to `SWCLK` of the target and `GP3` of the probe to `SWDIO` of the target.